Test case prioritization using test case diversification and fault-proneness estimations: Results

-In this research question, we compare the first-fail performance of traditional TCP methods (i.e. total and additional TCP methods) with the proposed clustering TCP method, without incorporating fault-proneness.
-For this purpose, we have implemented and executed these methods on the subjects of study, presented in Section~\ref{sec:subjects_of_study}.
+In this research question, we compare the first-fail performance of coverage-based TCP methods with the proposed \texttt{CovClustering} TCP method (the proposed clustering-based TCP algorithm without incorporating fault-proneness).
+The compared methods have been described in Section~\ref{sec:subject_tcp_algorithms}.
+For the purpose of comparison, we have implemented and executed these methods on the subjects of study, presented in Section~\ref{sec:subjects_of_study}.
 The average first-fail value of these methods is shown in Table~\ref{tab:methods_firstfail}.
 Also, Figure~\ref{fig:boxplots} depicts the boxplot of the first-fail of these methods on the subject versions of each project.
+Note that lower values of first-fail mean that the TCP algorithm has detected the fault sooner, therefore algorithms with lower values of first-fail are performing better.

+The \texttt{Additional} algorithm has better performance than the \texttt{Total} algorithm, which confirms previous reports~\cite{hao2015optimal}.
+The \texttt{ART} algorithm has interesting performance and performs better than the \texttt{Additional} algorithm on the Chart and Lang projects.
+However, overall their performance is near and the \texttt{Additional} algorithm slightly performs better than the \texttt{ART} algorithm.

+Our research question is related to the rows \texttt{Total}, \texttt{Additional}, \texttt{ART}, and \texttt{CovClustering} in Table~\ref{tab:methods_firstfail}.
+The first-fail metric of all algorithms on the Lang project are more than $40\%$ which shows that the algorithms do not perform much better than random prioritization (which should have around $50\%$ first-fail).
+This shows that TCP algorithms based solely on coverage, probably will not have appropriate performance on the Lang project.

-Our research question is related to the columns 'Total', 'Additional' and 'Clustering' In Table~\ref{tab:methods_firstfail}.
-As can be seen, the average first-fail metric of the proposed clustering method is less than the total and additional methods on all projects with a notable difference.
-This superiority is also observed in the boxplots of Figure~\ref{fig:boxplots}.
-We also performed two Wilcoxon signed-rank tests \cite{wilcoxon1992individual} ($p$-value $< 0.05$) to make sure that our results are statistically significant.
-The null hypothesis is that there is no significant difference in the first-fail performance of the proposed clustering TCP method with respect to each of the traditional TCP methods.
-The results of this test demonstrate that there is a statistically significant difference between the proposed clustering TCP method both the total strategy ($p$-value $ = 3.12*10^{-16}$) and the additional strategy ($p$-value $ = 9.52*10{-13}$).
-The very low $p$-values indicate that significance is very clear.
+As can be seen, the average first-fail metric of the \texttt{CovClustering} method is less than the other methods on all projects except the Lang project, where the \texttt{ART} method has the best performance.
+This comparison is also observed in the boxplots of Figure~\ref{fig:boxplots}.

+The proposed \texttt{CovClustering} method has better performance on four of the five projects and is also superior on the overall value on all projects.
+We performed Wilcoxon signed-rank tests \cite{wilcoxon1992individual} ($p$-value $< 0.05$) to make sure that the overall superiority is statistically significant.
+The null hypothesis is that there is no significant difference in the first-fail performance of the \texttt{CovClustering} TCP method with respect to each of the coverage-based TCP methods.
+The results of this test demonstrate that there is a statistically significant difference between the \texttt{CovClustering} TCP method with respect of other coverage-based methods: \texttt{Total} ($p$-value $ = 4.91 \times 10^{-7}$), \texttt{Additional} ($p$-value $ = 0.008$), and the \texttt{ART} ($p$-value $ = 3.52 \times 10^{-4}$).